SamLegros/100-days-of-code/log.md

 **Link(s) to work:** [developmentNotes wiki - PHP 5 Tutorial (w3schools)](https://github.com/SamLegros/developmentNotes/wiki/%5Bw3schools%5D-PHP-5-Tutorial)

+***

 ### Day 79: August 12, 2017, Saturday

 **Today's Progress**: Continued the w3schools PHP 5 Tutorial, and updated my developmentNotes wiki.

 **Thoughts:** I completed a few more examples on the w3schools PHP 5 tutorial today.
 Most of it was just basic review of syntax, and because of the language being server side, it took a little longer to set it up to be able to follow along.
 Thankfully, I am using MAMP, rather than a hosting service with PHP support.
 It's always good for some review every now and then.

+**Link(s) to work:** [developmentNotes wiki - PHP 5 Tutorial (w3schools)](https://github.com/SamLegros/developmentNotes/wiki/%5Bw3schools%5D-PHP-5-Tutorial)

+***

+### Day 80: August 13, 2017, Sunday

+**Today's Progress**: Continued the w3schools PHP 5 Tutorial, and updated my developmentNotes wiki.

+**Thoughts:** Today was more review on PHP syntax and features.
+Although these exercises are review of things I should already know, because I am using a different (and perhaps more thorough) source, I am learning many new things about PHP that I hadn't before, such as the static or global variable keywords, or even you can echo a variable inside string quotations!

 **Link(s) to work:** [developmentNotes wiki - PHP 5 Tutorial (w3schools)](https://github.com/SamLegros/developmentNotes/wiki/%5Bw3schools%5D-PHP-5-Tutorial)